My GE Profile French Door Refrigerator Died After 3 Years of Use!

 At 18 months, the hooks at the top of the doors broke

 .
-I knew replacing them would be very expensive, but it made no sense to do so, if they were only going to break again.
-So we were very careful to always make sure the doors were closed.
+I knew replacing them would be very expensive, but it made no sense to do so if they were only going to break again.
+So we were cautious always to make sure the doors were closed.

 Then, last summer, the ice maker stopped working